eclipse-keyple/keyple-website/content/learn/user-guide/standalone-application.md

 // Actual card communication: run the selection scenario.
 CardSelectionResult selectionResult = cardSelectionManager.processCardSelectionScenario(reader);

+// Get the SmartCard resulting of the selection.
+SmartCard smartCard = selectionResult.getActiveSmartCard();

-// Check the selection result. if (selectionResult.getActiveSmartCard() == null) {
+// Check the selection result. if (smartCard == null) {
   throw new IllegalStateException("The selection of the card failed.");
 }

-// Get the SmartCard resulting of the selection.
-SmartCard smartCard = selectionResult.getActiveSmartCard();
 {{< /code >}}

 ### Schedule a scenario

-If the reader is of type `ObservableReader` then it is possible to schedule in advance the execution of a selection scenario as soon as a card is presented.
+If the reader is of type `ObservableCardReader` then it is possible to schedule in advance the execution of a selection scenario as soon as a card is presented.

 Invoke the `scheduleCardSelectionScenario(...)` to register the previously prepared scenario in the observable reader.

-In this case, it is necessary to register a reader observer and to have started the card detection in order to be able to retrieve the result of the selection which will be contained in a `ReaderEvent`.
+In this case, it is necessary to register a reader observer and to have started the card detection in order to be able to retrieve the result of the selection which will be contained in a `CardReaderEvent`.

 Use the `parseScheduledCardSelectionsResponse(...)` method to extract the selection result from the event.